 Ready to find and connect with your community in the Business School?
 Take the next step and join an Olin organization.
 It’s easy.
 Just follow the link above to Washington University Group Organizer (WUGO), and search for the organization, and then select “Join”.

 Are you a current or newly elected Olin student organization leader seeking tools and information to help you manage your group?
-Be sure to schedule a meeting with your Olin student Org advisor and also review the Campus Life Trello Board via the link above.
+Be sure to schedule a meeting with your Olin student Org advisor and also review the Olin Executive Council Canvas page via the link above.
 Make sure you are also on the Olin student org Canvas page by contacting your student org advisor.

 Meet Us At The Fair